-1.6 Does the owner support the designation?
-1.0 · · · · · · · · · · · · · · · · · · · Sites may be designated as Local Green Spaces, even if there are objections from the site owners Unknown 1.7 Photographs of site 1.7 Friotographs of site 1.8 Community served by the potential Local Green Space i.e. does the site serve the whole village/town or a particular geographic area or group of people?
-Breedon Hill and the The Priory Church of Saint Mary and Saint Hardulph serves the whole community.
-There are Public Rights of Way across the site and right of common on the unenclosed areas of Breedon Hill.
-2 Planning History 2.1 Is there currently a planning application for this site?
+Sites may be designated as Local Green Spaces, even if there are

+Does the owner support the designation?

+Yes 1.7 Photographs of site 1.8 Community served by the potential Local Green Space i.e. does the site serve the whole village/town or a particular geographic area or group of people?
+The Green lies in the centre of the village and serves the whole community.
+Historically, many households had grazing rights over The Green.
+2 2.1 Planning History Is there currently a planning application for this site?
 If planning permission has been permitted could part of the overall site still be used as a Green Open Space?
 There are no current planning applications for this site.
-2.2 Is the site allocated for development in the Local Plan? ' If allocated, could part of the overall site still be used as a Green Open Space?
-No. 3 Size, scale and "local nature" of proposed Local Green Space 3.1 Area of proposed site 8.5569ha 3.2 Is the site an "extensive tract of land"?
+2.2 Is the site allocated for development in the Local Plan?
+If allocated, could part of the overall site still be used as a Green Open Space?
+No. 3 Size, scale and "local nature" of proposed Local Green Space 3.1 Area of proposed site 4,568sq.m 3.2 Is the site an "extensive tract of land"?
 (Extensive tracts of land cannot be designated as Local Green Space) e.g. how large is it in comparison to other fields; groups of fields; areas of land in the vicinity etc.?
 Does the site "feel" extensive or more local in scale?
 No.